aquasecurity/tracee/docs/contributing/documentation.md

 3. Reference Material -- How to use Tracee
 4. Contribution Guidelines

-To contribute to the documentation please
+To contribute to the documentation:

 1. Clone the Tracee GitHub repository
 2. Make changes in the `./docs` directory in the root folder